eventsourcing/es4j-graphql/README.md

   to define which "domain model" views and which commands you are going to expose.
 * GraphQLServlet as an entry point servlet.
 Use `bindQueryProvider`/`bindMutationProvider` in a subclass or automatically wire them in OSGi.
-* GraphQLCommand is a superclass for all ES$J command-backed mutations.
+* GraphQLCommand is a superclass for all ES4J command-backed mutations.

 ## Commands as mutations